quixio/quix-docs/docs/integrations/databases/influxdb/telegraf.md

 This guide assumes you have the following:

 * A Quix Cloud account.

+  ??? info "Start for free"
-[Book a demo with us](https://meetings.hubspot.com/mike-rosam/product-demo) to get one.
+      [Book a session](https://meetings.hubspot.com/mike-rosam/product-demo) with us to start for free.

+      We will create a time limited free account for you, and our experts will help you get started with your specific use case.

 * Telegraf [installed](https://docs.influxdata.com/telegraf/v1/install/){target=_blank}.

 You also need to [create a project](../../../create/create-project.md) with an environment.